A distant strobe.

 On the hexagonal stage plunged at the heart of an empty auditorium, a sacred dance of motions both minute and sweeping unfolds.
 Footfalls reverberate, mighty, muffled or not at all, through the honeycomb hall in symmetrical waves.
 Controlled breaths rush out to syncopate the rhythms of the performance.
 Ssssst.
 Haaat.
 Shhhho.
 On one of a swarm of uncountable identical seats, hundreds, perhaps thousands, she sits chewing voraciously on yesterday’s ration.
 A sandwich perhaps?
 There was no way for her to tell.
 She found irresistible beauty in the unnecessary grandeur of her inter-lesson sanctuary.
 A single row of seats ringing the stage would have more than sufficed to hold the entire population of the city in the sky in virtual form.
 The loneliness she feels here is as unique and comforting as any she has ever known.
 To be at once one in all and one of all.
 At once insignificant enough to be overlooked and singled out from the masses.
 In a game of covert chess, where every piece is a pawn until a move identifies them otherwise, she had managed to remain concealed as a pawn amongst identifiable pawns.
 Not a queen, but a worker bee, performing the necessary rituals, careful to harvest nectar upon returning from its wanderings.
 Covertly observing her native world with the alien eye of an outsider.

-The sweat, the stumbling, the heavy breathing, her eyes behold the raw truth of the performance.
+The sweat, the stumbling, the heavy breathing, her eyes behold the raw truth of the performance as a rumble grows underfoot.
 Foolish, imperfect, almost embarrassing.
 Human.
 It is always better this way, she thinks.
 Unenhanced.

 Less, she whispers.
 And in her mind, she strips a few layers.